From the heart of USA's Midwest to international stardom

 Drews moved ever eastward, joining Kameroglu Beylikduzu Voleybol Ihtisas in the Turkish League emerging the third-best scorer overall for the 2018-19 season.

-Continuing the eastward trend, Drews' latest stop was in the Far East, when she signed on with JT Marvelous in the Japan V.League.
+Continuing the eastward trend, Drews' latest stop is in the Far East, where she signed on with JT Marvelous in the Japan V.League.
 She was immediately a hit.

-Drews led her club to the title in the 2019-20 season championship title in the Japan V.League Division 1, sweeping the individual awards on the way and consistently topping the stats throughout the season.
+Drews led her club to the title in the 2019-20 season, sweeping the individual awards on the way and consistently topping the stats throughout the season.
+She was named both MVP and Best Opposite of the season in the V.League.
+She was equally effective in 2020-21 as JT Marvelous again claimed victory in Japan.